-- 1 Knife Pressure Hose in Storage Position Rotary Configuration - 2 Hose to Knife Pressure Receptacle Auger/Draper Configuration - 6.
-Attach the couplers to the receptacles on the windrower as follows: - a.
+- 6. Attach the couplers to the receptacles on the windrower as follows: - a.
 Connect the pressure hose female coupler to receptacle (A) - b.
 Connect the return hose male coupler to receptacle (B) - c.
 Connect the case drain hose coupler to receptacle (C) - d.
 Connect the electrical harness to receptacle (D)

 The hydraulic hoses should have enough slack to pass by multicoupler (E) without coming into contact with it.
 This will protect the hoses from rubbing against the multicoupler and becoming damaged.
-You can increase slack in the hoses by loosening and adjusting the hose holder on the front windrower leg, and pulling the hoses backward toward the windrower.
+The slack in the hoses can be increased by loosening and adjusting the hose holder on the front windrower leg before pulling the hoses backward toward the windrower.